 Will I have access to career services and student services?

-Students in the MMA program will have access to an academic advisor and to a career coach.
+Students will have access to an academic advisor and to a career coach.

 Do I need to take the GMAT or GRE?

 There is no work experience requirement.
 Admissions decisions will be based on academic potential and the fit between the student’s background and what the program has to offer.
 The admissions committee will view applicants with experience in analytics or marketing favorably.
 However, the committee will also be open to candidates who have a strong academic achievement record that demonstrates the potential to excel.